johnwbyrd/splintercat/docs/design.md

 ## Success Looks Like

-You run `python main.py merge`, go get coffee, and come back to a completed merge with all tests passing.
+You run `splintercat merge`, go get coffee, and come back to a completed merge with all tests passing.
 The logs show what the LLMs decided and why.
 If it failed, the logs explain what went wrong and what recovery strategies were tried.